deutschebank/fluxnova-docs-manual/content/get-started/quick-start/decision-automation.md

 In this section, you'll learn how to add decision automation to your process by using [BPMN 2.0 *Business Rule Tasks*](/manual/latest/reference/bpmn20/tasks/business-rule-task/) and [DMN 1.3 Decision Tables](/manual/latest/reference/dmn11/).

 # Add a Business Rule Task to the Process
-Use the Flowave Modeler to open the Payment Retrieval process then click on the Approve Payment Task.
+Use the Fluxnova Modeler to open the Payment Retrieval process then click on the Approve Payment Task.
 Change the activity type to *Business Rule Task* in the wrench button menu.

 {{< img src="../img/modeler-businessrule-task1.png" >}}